Home

 The adjoining Roger Williams 430-acre park also provides walks, a Museum of Natural History and planetarium, the Carousel Village with plenty of rides, and waterways where you can enjoy paddleboats and mini-speed boats.

-Further details can be found on Roger Willams Park & Zoo by clicking here.
+Further details here about Roger Willams Park & Zoo.

 Now talking of water activities reminds me of our last stop...